 The Perlmutter Scratch File System is an all-flash file system.
 It has 35 PB of disk space, an aggregate bandwidth of >5 TB/sec, and 4 million IOPS (4 KiB random).
 It has 16 MDS (metadata servers) and 298 I/O servers called OSTs.

 By default files on Perlmutter are striped across a single OST.
 Given the large number of small files on our system, this is a compromise to ensure reasonable performance for most files.
 However, some I/O patterns may find better performance with different striping.
 Please see our Lustre striping page for a longer discussion.

 All NERSC users should backup important files on a regular basis.
 Ultimately, it is the user's responsibility to prevent data loss.

-The scratch file system is subject to purging.
+Because the scratch file system is subject to purging, data stored there is always at risk.
 Please make sure to back up your important files (e.g. to HPSS).

 File purging is a process where files that are no longer used are automatically removed from the file system.
 It is an important tool that NERSC uses to clean up unwanted files and improve the performance of the file system.
 File-system performance decreases as a file system becomes very full, so purging benefits everyone by reducing the load on the file system and ensuring there's enough space for everyone's files.

 NERSC uses the access time of a file, also know as

 atime, to determine which files will be purged.
 NERSC will not delete files that have been accessed (i.e. read or changed) within 8 weeks without considerable advanced notice.